maplezhu7/maple/README.md

 ### Nice to meet you 👋

 I'm Maple and I'm Computer Science student at NEU
-- 🔭 I’m currently working on Intensive Foundations of Computer Science and Recitation
+- 🔭 I’m currently living in San Jose, also known as Silicon Vally
-- 🤔 I’m currently learning ...
+- 🤔 I’m currently learning Foundations of Computer Science and Recitation
 - 🌱 I’m looking to collaborate on creating mobile apps for health tech/life style

 - 🍁 Pronouns: she/her